Infineon/XMC-for-Arduino/README.md

 ### Required tools

-XMC-for-Arduino requires Python 3.x and the `serial` and `pyserial`.
+XMC-for-Arduino requires Python 3.x and `pyserial`.
 Make sure Python is installed in your machine and available in the system path.
 You can check if it was successfully installed by opening your command line or terminal and typing:
 ```
   python --version